Featured pagesMore info

 |

 How to use Repeaters and EcholinkUsing a RepeaterRadio signal repeaters (known as repeaters) are commonly used by Hams to make contacts over a wider geographic area and are especially useful for stations operating portable (ie away from their registered address such as in a park) or mobile (from a vehicle or walking with a hand held transceiver).
 They are frequently used for radio nets to ensure that all stations can hear and speak to each other when located over a wide geographic area, such as all across Ottawa.
 The most common Amateur Radio band for repeater use is the 2m band, but other common bands are 10m, 6m, 1.25m and 70cm.
 In some areas there are repeaters on the higher UHF bands such as 1.2 GHz.
 Repeaters are usually established on high points and often mounted on commercial TV or radio station antennas and therefore have the advantage of a greater coverage area.
 Got questions about using a repeater?
-Devils Tower Amateur Radio Club has written a simple guide to using a repeater: http://www.wy7dt.com/Repeater_Guide/default.html.
-Contrary to the comment in the paragraph titled "How do you call someone on a repeater?" stating "phrases like “nothing heard” or “no contact” are just a waste of time", those comments are useful as they let the station you are calling know that they are not being heard.
-Commonly this occurs because they have not set the correct frequency offset or CTCSS tone, so they are able to hear the repeater but the repeater cannot hear them (and thus no one can hear them).
-When calling on a repeater, always call at least twice with a short pause between calls (say 10 - 20 seconds) because stations monitoring the repeater may not hear you call or may not hear your callsign the first time.
+The ARRL has written a simple guide to using a repeater: https://www.arrl.org/files/file/Technology/tis/info/pdf/repeater1.pdf.
+Although that document is a little dated, for example there are no repeaters in the Ottawa area with an autopatch, it remains valid for the general use of repeaters.
+When calling on a repeater, it is recommended to call at least twice with a pause between calls (say 30 - 60 seconds) because stations monitoring the repeater may not hear your first call or may not hear your callsign the first time.
 Always check that you have programmed the correct frequency offset and direction, along with the CTCSS tone (if the repeater has one).
 A useful resource to find local repeaters anywhere in the world is the website Repeater Book at: https://www.repeaterbook.com/.
 There are also apps for mobile devices that can use your device's GPS to locate local repeaters.
 Using Echolink®EchoLink® software allows licensed Amateur Radio stations to communicate with one another over the Internet, using streaming-audio technology over repeaters or from their PC or smart phone.
 The program allows worldwide connections to be made between stations, or from computer to station, greatly enhancing Amateur Radio's communications capabilities.
 There are more than 300,000 validated users worldwide — in 151 of the world's 193 nations — with about 6,000 online at any given time.
 (Description from Introducing EchoLink).
 The Echolink software can be used free of charge and is a great way to join a net or make contacts without a radio or when travelling outside of the reach of your local repeater (provided that your repeater is connected to Echolink).
 Download the software from https://www.echolink.org/ or your smart phone's online store.
 Join us on the New Hams Ottawa weekly net using Echolink, by connecting to Echolink Repeater VE2CRA-R!
 Echolink for Desktop Windows (Native Application)This quickstart guide is for users using a Microsoft Windows desktop computer to connect to the National Capital Welcome Net.
 Please complete steps 1-9 at least 1 week prior to joining the net to ensure plenty of time for callsign validation on the echolink network.

 Echolink for Desktop Linux and RaspberryPi (QTel Application)This quickstart guide is for users using a Linux or RaspberryPi based desktop computer to connect to the National Capital Welcome Net.
 Please complete steps 1-9 at least 1 week prior to joining the net to ensure plenty of time for callsign validation on the echolink network.